DanishKodeMonkey/express-forms-and-data/Readme.md

 const alphaErr = 'must only contain letters.';
 const lengthErr = 'must be between 1 and 10 characters.';
+const emailErr = 'Must be an email';
+const ageErr = 'Must be a number between 18 and 200';
+const bioErr = 'Must be below 200 characters';

 const validateUser = [
     body('firstName')